Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 If you set the opacity state to transparent, the background changes to 32-bit colored transparent window as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

+> **Note**
+>
+> Each state can present differently depending on implementation of the Softkey service.
+> Therefore, preceding example is not represent all of the Softkey service window.
+>

 ## Prerequisites

 To use the functions and structures of the TZSH-Softkey API (in [mobile](../../../api/mobile/latest/group__TIZEN__WS__SHELL__SOFTKEY__MODULE.html) and [wearable](../../../api/wearable/latest/group__TIZEN__WS__SHELL__SOFTKEY__MODULE.html) applications), include the `<tzsh_softkey.h>` header file in your application: